 - hello @blair.wang

 Blair Wang is a PhD Candidate supervised by academics from UNSW and The University of Sydney.
 His PhD in Information Systems (topic: Critical Theory Perspectives on Location-Independent Digital Work and Digital Nomadism) is supervised by Prof. Dubravka Cecez-Kecmanovic, Prof. Daniel Schlagwein, and Dr. Michael C. Cahalane.
 Papers as part of this project include:

 Wang B., Schlagwein D., Cecez-Kecmanovic D., & Cahalane M.C., 2018, ‘Digital Work and High-Tech Wanderers: Three Theoretical Framings and a Research Agenda for Digital Nomadism’, paper presented at the Australasian Conference on Information Systems (ACIS), December, Sydney (Australia), doi:10.5130/acis2018.bl (RG: 330938637).

 Outside of his PhD project, Blair collaborates with his PhD supervisors on writings about the Critical Theory approach to research.
-He has also collaborated with other Information Systems researchers including his Honours (2015) project supervisors Dr. Eric T. K. Lim and Dr. Christine Van Toorn, as well as other colleagues in Sydney such as Dr. Sebastian Boell on iterative literature search for Information Systems researchers.
+He has also collaborated with other Information Systems researchers including his Honours (2015) project supervisors Dr. Eric T. K. Lim and Dr. Christine Van Toorn, as well as his work with Dr. Sebastian Boell on iterative literature search for Information Systems researchers.

-Blair holds a Bachelor of Information Systems (Co-op, Honours) from UNSW (2015).
+Blair completed a Bachelor of Information Systems (Co-op, Honours) from UNSW (2015).